Dashi-Media/easy-pricing-tables-free/readme.txt

 == Changelog ==

+= 1.6 =
+* Automatically match Row Height - feature.
+For all newly created tables, all rows will now be forced to be of the same height using JS (you can activate/deactivate this in Design -> General Settings -> Automatically match Row Height)

 = 1.5.5 =
-* JS bug (jquery-ui loaded in non easy-pricing-tables post-type)
+* Fixed a JS bug (jquery-ui loaded in non easy-pricing-tables post-types)

 = 1.5.4 =